deodandem/1134/content/_index.md

 ## Communications

-* Announcements will be sent via Canvas after each class detailing the assignments for the following class.
-They should also arrive in your email inbox without delay.
-If an announcement contradicts what is written on the Schedule, trust the announcement.
+* Announcements will be sent via Canvas and Piazza after each class detailing the assignments for the following class.
+Canvas announcements are often more general and Piazza notes will include attachments to readings.
+All announcements should show up in your inbox without delay.

 * Please communicate with me by email, at dp625@cornell.edu.
-I like to receive questions and messages and typically respond the same day.
-You may also use Slack to private message me, but I often keep notifications off and may respond more quickly to emails.
+If I don't respond within two days, send a follow-up reminder.

-* If you have questions that might be relevant to others in the class, ask them via #general in Slack.
-If you find an error on the website, bring it up in #general.
+* If you have questions that might be relevant to others in the class, ask them in class or by making a post in Piazza.
+If you find an error on the website, bring it up in the "general" folder or send me an email directly.

 * I am available to meet one-on-one at various times throughout the week.
 Use the link calendly.com/dp625 to schedule a meeting.
 Drop-in office hours will occur once a week at a time to be decided by poll.
 My office is **KG 53,** which is in the hall at the back of the ground level of Klarman hall, to the left side if you're approaching from Temple of Zeus.

-* If you are unsure about your grade on an assignment or feel concerned about your grade, do not hesitate to ask me about it; I will try to give you whatever guidance is necessary to help you improve on subsequent assignments.

 ## Materials

-All readings will be made available on Canvas, linked to the schedule on this website, or uploaded to Slack.
-Please do not circulate slides, handouts, scans, or any other course materials online, as some of the material may be copyrighted and only available for private, educational use.
+All readings will be made available on Canvas or uploaded to Piazza.
+Please do not circulate slides, handouts, scans, or any other course materials on public file sharing websites, as some of the material may be copyrighted.

-You should always bring a computer to class, so that you can access electronic materials and contribute to Slack.
+You should always bring a computer to class, so that you can access PDFs and write to Piazza.
 I highly recommend that you use the annotation functions available on your preferred PDF viewer as you read materials for class.

 You are always encouraged to read beyond the course materials.
 Use the library; use JSTOR, use HathiTrust and other databases for academic articles and books.
 You may also encounter poems and writing on poems in literary magazines like the Paris Review, the LA Review of Books, The Yale Review.